Winnerdevil/Sentiment-Movie-Analysis/README.md

  We have also printed the probablilty of getting a negative reviews and positive reviews at last.
  # Training Set
-We have use the NLTK’s movie_reviews corpus as our labeled training data.
-The movie_reviews corpus contains 2K movie reviews with sentiment polarity classification.
-It’s compiled by Pang, Lee.
+We have use the NLTK’s movie_reviews corpus as our training data.
+The movie_reviews corpus contains 2K movie reviews with it's classification.
+It is been given by Pang, Lee.

-Here, we have two categories for classification.
-They are: positive and negative.
-The movie_reviews corpus already has the reviews categorized as positive and negative.
+In the movie_reviews corpus they have already classifies the two category named positive and negative.
+So it is easy to work on this data.

 # Feature Extraction
-To classify the text into any category, we need to define some criteria.
-On the basis of those criteria, our classifier will learn that a particular kind of text falls in a particular category.
-This kind of criteria is known as feature.
-We can define one or more feature to train our classifier.
+Feature Extraction is the proccess of learning, the model/classifier to classify the particular text into its category.
+Ad there can be many features to train the model/classifier.

 So, in this project ***Bag of words*** feature is used.

 ### Bag of words feature shown below:
 <ul>
-<li>We will use all the useful words of each review while creating the feature set.</li>
-<li>We take a fixed number of positive and negative reviews for train and test set.</li>
-<li>This results in equal distribution of positive and negative reviews across train and test set.</li>
+ <li> We have distrubute equal number of positive and negative reviews across train and test data set.<li>
 </ul>

 more about ***Bag of words*** can be get from: